zgtong14/zgtong14.github.io/_pages/about.md

 ---
 Hello, welcome to my personal web home!

 I'm an **Electrical Engineer Researcher in Power Management IC Design**.
-My research work mainly focuses on high-efficiency, high-density power delivery architectures and circuits for electronic systems like humanoid robots and high-performance computing.
+My research mainly focuses on high-efficiency, high-density power delivery architectures and circuits for electronic systems like humanoid robots and high-performance computing.
 I just got my Ph.D.
 Degree from the Laboratory of Analog and Mixed-Signal VLSI, University of Macau in 2024.

 * Education Experience: I received the **B.E. degree from Tianjin University**, Tianjin, China, in 2018 and the **M.Sc. degree from Fudan University**, Shanghai, China, in 2021.
 In the summer of 2024, I was a Visiting Scholar with the IMS-MX Group, Leibniz University Hannover, Germany.